amitnhpc120776-hub/vidyaa-saarthi-ui/Codex/workflow-step5.md

 ...
 ```

-And element-specific overrides MUST use:
+Element-specific overrides MUST use:

 ```
 .vs-[component]--primary .vs-[component]__element { ... }
 ```

-Variant rules may override ONLY **visual properties**, such as:
+Variants may override ONLY **visual properties**, such as:

 - background-color
 - border-color
 - text color
 - box-shadow
-- padding (only if required)
+- padding (only if required, and **must still use tokens**)

+---

 ### 3. Size Modifiers MUST Follow BEM Modifier Rules

-Sizes must follow:
+Size modifiers follow:

 ```
 .vs-[component]--sm